Small-Bodies-Node/catch-apis/README.md

 }
 ```

+3. If the object has not been previously found, or had the user set `'cached'` to false, then a new job will be posted to the CATCH APIs queue (implemented with redis).
+The response to the user will have `queued = true`.
+   1. A separate worker process will claim that job and execute the query with the underlying [catch](https://github.com/Small-Bodies-Node/catch) and [sbsearch](https://github.com/Small-Bodies-Node/sbsearch) libraries to generate the scientific data for that comet or asteroid.
+   2. During this job, the worker will post status messages back to the redis queue.
+These messages are available to the user via the `/stream` route (see `'message_stream'` field in the above JSON response).
+See the second on the [user messaging stream](#user-messaging-stream) below for more details.
-- If the object has not been found, or has 'cached' set to false, then a new job will be posted to the redis queue, and a separate worker process will claim that job and execute various queries/calculations that call upon the underlying [catch](https://github.com/Small-Bodies-Node/catch) and [sbsearch](https://github.com/Small-Bodies-Node/sbsearch) libraries to generate the scientific data for that comet or asteroid.
-During this job, the worker will post status messages back to the redis queue with that job's jobid.
-Once complete, the worker will save the results to the db and publish a "status":"success" message.
-Because this will take an unknown amount of time to complete, you can subscribe to a server-sent-event route at `/stream` that listens in on this status queue and sends a stream of events that look like the following when opened in a browser like Chrome:
+   3. Once complete, the worker will save the results to the database and publish a `"status": "success"` message to the message stream.
+Because this will take an unknown amount of time to complete, one can subscribe to the server-sent-event route at `/stream`, and monitor the status messages labeled with their job prefix.

+As a side note, there are two types of "worker" to think about in this code base.
+There are the gunicorn workers that handle the http requests within the "apis" service, and there are the workers that accept tasks from the redis queue and carry out the computationally expensive workload.
+We try wherever possible to label this latter kind of redis-queue ('RQ') workers as "woRQer".

+### User messaging stream

+CATCH searches generally take more than a few seconds to complete.
+After a search is enqueued, the user is notified of the progress via the `/stream` route.

+The `/stream` route implements messaging using server sent events ([SSE][1]).
+The messages sent by CATCH APIs are JSON-formatted text, e.g.,:

 ```
 data: {"job_prefix": "4ed052ff", "text": "Starting moving target query.", "status": "running"}